 Program staff are trained in subject matter and teaching techniques, as well as First Aid and CPR.
-The director of the SEA program holds Maine state teaching certification, ensuring that all instruction is curriculum based.
+The director of the SEA program holds Maine state teaching certification.
+The Education Coordinator overseeing the SEA program holds Maine state teaching certification, ensuring that all instruction is curriculum based.

 For a brochure and map of Schoodic, click here.